Allstate Insurance Review (Rates, Coverage + More)

 Allstate offers three major bundles for homeowners:

-- The home, auto, and life insurance bundle
+- The home, auto, and life insurance policies bundle

 You can also add motorcycle, off-road vehicle, and renters insurance to your Allstate bundle.